Barrywww/covid_predict-1/README.md

-*   Preliminarily narrowed down the choices for datasets.
-(Apple Mobility Data, Oxford Government Response Tracker, Time Series of COVID-19 by DataHub, COVID data by OWID).
+*   Preliminarily narrowed down the choices for datasets. (the complete Our World in Data COVID-19 dataset, Apple Mobility Data, Oxford Government Response Tracker, Time Series of COVID-19 by DataHub).
     #### Update 12/1: We decided to drop Apple Mobility Data due to its sparsity compared to other datasets.
 *   Finished analyzing and preprocessing of Apple Mobility Data
     *   Fill in the null data with feasible data